S3RGI09/FastHost/README.md

 >[!note]
 >We recommend using a domain you own to send emails.
 Although the program can work without it, it is more convenient and easier to use a domain.

-## Contribuciones
+ ## Contributions

-Si deseas contribuir a FastHost o FastMail, ¡siéntete libre de hacer un fork del repositorio y enviar un pull request!
+If you would like to contribute to FastHost or FastMail, feel free to fork the repository and submit a pull request!

-## Licencia
+## License

-Este proyecto está licenciado bajo la [Apache License 2.0](LICENSE).
+This project is licensed under the [Apache License 2.0](LICENSE).